How Does Health Insurance Affect My Personal Injury Case?

 If a government agency paid for any portion of your medical care after an accident (Medicare, Medicaid, Veteran’s Administration, etc.), they usually have a right to seek repayment if another party paid you for the same expenses.

-‘Subrogation’ and Liens Against Your Recoveryclient meeting with a lawyer
+‘Subrogation’ and Liens Against Your Recovery

-Your health care insurer will want to recover its costs if someone other than you caused those costs.
+Your healthcare insurer will want to recover its costs if someone other than you caused those costs.
 Your insurer may file a lien against your claim to recover what it has paid out on your behalf if you have a pending personal injury claim.
 This is known as subrogation.

-In reference to a legal debt or claim, to subrogate is to substitute one person or entity for another.
+In reference to a legal debt or claim, to subrogateis to substitute one person or entity for another.
 In a personal injury claim, subrogation of medical expenses ensures that, in the end, the party at fault pays the medical bills, which typically means their insurer pays, not yours.

 However, how much of a personal injury settlement or award an insurer can actually claim through subrogation may be negotiable.

-What you, as the plaintiff in a personal injury lawsuit, may receive in compensation is generally limited to the amount of insurance coverage the at-fault party, or defendant has.
+What you, as the plaintiff in a personal injury lawsuit, may receive in compensation is generally limited to the amount of insurance coverage the at-fault party or defendant has.
 In Florida, courts have applied the made whole doctrine, which says the insured individual is entitled to be made whole financially before the subrogated insurer can obtain a portion of proceeds from a claim.

 The result of the made-whole doctrine and related law is that a medical lienholder may accept less than what they paid out.
 Private health insurance providers already pay different rates for the same services.
 Medical providers are used to payments fluctuating according to negotiations.